SAfsehEhsani/Stock-Dashboard/README.md

 # Stock Data Intelligence Dashboard

-A mini financial data platform built with FastAPI.
+A financial data platform built with FastAPI.
 It fetches real OHLCV stock data from yfinance, computes derived metrics (daily return, 7-day MA, volatility), exposes a REST API, and serves an interactive HTML/Chart.js dashboard.

 ---
 ## Live Link [Important : Kindly Wait for 1min to load as it deploy on free server]